CORONAVIRUS (COVID-19) INFORMATION

 We would rather postpone the audit than have a remote audit.

 We appreciate that this is an ever-changing situation for everybody.
-However, under UKAS guidelines, we are required to carry out audits remotely where possible.
-Initially, we will send out a questionnaire to you, which needs to be returned to our office.
-We will then let you know what documents are needed and put you in direct contact with your auditor.
-Everything will take place in the same way – just over the phone or video call rather than face to face.
-Everything can be worked to fit around your schedule and key personnel who may or may not be in the office.
+However, under UKAS guidelines, we are required to carry out audits in line with your current schedule.
+You will receive a visit notification six to eight weeks prior to your audit.
+Please let us know if you are able to accommodate an onsite audit so we can inform your auditor and put the appropriate plan in place for the audit.
+Should the audit be remote everything will take place in the same way – just over the phone or video call rather than face to face.
+Everything can be worked to fit around your schedule and the key personnel who may or may not be in the office.
 As with all audits, there is no pass or fail and with a remote audit, this remains the same.

 What documents do we need to send over for the audit?